-Although intimidating, the legal process and penalties you face can be successfully handled, mitigated, or avoided by experienced criminal defense attorneys from our firm.
+Although intimidating, the legal process and penalties you face can be successfully handled, mitigated, or avoided by experienced domestic violence attorneys from our firm.
 Former prosecutors who have handled these cases from both sides of the legal arena, our lawyers are prepared to ensure that your rights are protected and that the most favorable resolution is secured.

 Secure the representation you need.
 Find the advocates you deserve.